Thomson orogeny: Structural geology and sequence of events

 In the south, the Thomson Orogen borders the Lachlan Orogen, separated by the Olepoloko Fault in the west and the Louth-Eumarra Shear Zone in the east.
 Unlike the Thomson Orogen, the Lachlan Orogen has significant Silurian sedimentary rocks.
 The Thomson Orogen extends east under the Bowen Basin and based on seismic reflection data, seems to the underlie the western edge of the New England Orogen.
 In the north, it borders the North Queensland Orogen and much older Paleoproterozoic craton rocks.

+The Thompson, Lachlan and New England orogens together with the Delamerian Orogen constitute the Tasman Orogenic System.